-For purposes of the Clery Act, relevant geographic locations include campus, public property within or immediately adjacent to campus, and certain noncampus buildings or property that are owned or controlled by the reporting university.
+For purposes of the Clery Act, relevant geographic locations include campus, public property within or immediately adjacent to campus, and certain noncampus buildings property that are owned or controlled by the reporting university.
+A map of campus is included as Appendix A.